-These classic no bake cookies are the quickest and easiest kind of cookie!
-Make these no bake chocolate oatmeal cookies in the summer or the winter.
-Everyone loves the chocolate peanut butter combination of these no bake cookies!
+These no bake cookies are the easiest kind of cookie ready in 10 minutes!
+We love these no bake chocolate oatmeal cookies in the summer or the winter.

 - Combine butter, milk, sugar and cocoa in a saucepan.